SoftwareEngineeringToolDemos/ICSE-2012-GraPacc/build-vm/README.md

 ## Instructions to set up Virtual Machine

+### VirtualBox Image
+The Ubuntu 14.04 image was obtained from the following link: https://atlas.hashicorp.com/box-cutter/boxes/ubuntu1404-desktop

 ### Steps to create Virtual Machine
 1. Install [Oracle VM VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html) on your system.
 Both softwares are compatible with Windows and Linux.
 After installing Vagrant, ensure that the `vagrant` program is part of your `PATH`.
 2. Create a new directory on your machine.